online6731/n8n-store/simple-memory.md

 You can select 1, 2, 3, 4, or type your own course of action.
 1. Head straight to the New Hire desk and check in.
+**(Narrator Persona)**
+You nod, a quiet sense of purpose guiding you.
+You walk past a few clusters of desks, the low murmur of conversations and the tap-tap-tap of keyboards filling the air.
+The New Hire desk is indeed just as described, a small, welcoming station.
+As you approach, a cheerful woman with kind eyes and an "Innovate Solutions HR" lanyard looks up from her tablet, a warm smile spreading across her face.

+"Good morning!
+You must be Alex, our new Junior Consultant?
+Welcome to Innovate Solutions!" she says, her voice friendly and efficient.
+"I'm Sarah.
+We've been expecting you.
+Let's get you properly checked in."

+She quickly verifies your details, hands you a pre-configured laptop bag with your name on it, and explains a few initial logistical items: where the nearest team huddle spaces are, the cafeteria hours, and the general process for IT support.
+She then points to a nearby, unoccupied desk with a small "Reserved for New Hire" sign.
+"This will be your temporary desk for the first week or so while we finalize seating arrangements for your project team.
+Your manager, Mr. Harrison Vance, is expecting you to connect with him around **9:15 AM** to discuss your first tasks.
+He's usually in the 'Catalyst' zone – I've marked it on this floor plan for you."
+She hands you a glossy, folded map of the office.

+"For now, your main goal is to get settled, set up your laptop, and log into the company network," Sarah explains.
+"There's a quick IT setup guide inside the laptop bag.
+If you run into any issues, the IT desk is just around the corner."
+She gestures vaguely towards a glass-walled office area.

+It's now **8:50 AM**.
+You have about 25 minutes before you're scheduled to connect with Mr. Vance.

+What's your next move?

+1. Head to your temporary desk, unpack your laptop, and start setting it up.
+2. Before setting up, use the floor plan to try and locate the 'Catalyst' zone where Mr. Vance is.
+3. Ask Sarah if there's anything else you should know before she gets busy.
+4. Take a quick detour to the IT desk to introduce yourself and ensure a smooth setup experience later.

+You can select 1, 2, 3, 4, or type your own course of action.